Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - admitting more types of drug as innovative drugs eligible for the fast-track/green-channel approval pathway.

 Historically, the fast-track approval pathway has been mainly available for drugs that have not been marketed anywhere in the world or those addressing critical or unmet medical needs.
-The CFDA recently expanded the fast-track approval pathway to cover more types of drug, including:
+The CNDA recently expanded the fast-track approval pathway to cover more types of drug, including:

 - paediatric and geriatric drugs;